-Sinus lift is a bone grafting procedure that can be utilised to create the preferred five millimetre bone needed to install a dental implant for a missing upper tooth by moving the sinus membrane upward and fitting additional bone between the upper jaw and maxillary sinuses.
+A sinus lift is a bone grafting procedure that can create the preferred five-millimeter bone needed to install a dental implant.
+This is achieved by moving the sinus membrane upward and fitting additional bone between the upper jaw and maxillary sinuses.

-In addition, the Sinus lift procedure provides more bone for individuals whose teeth have been missing for long periods of time and the bone has resorbed as a result, which is a common issue among dental patients with imperfect smiles.
+In addition, the sinus lift procedure provides more bone for individuals whose teeth have been missing for long periods of time and the bone has resorbed as a result.

 Members of the public who have undergone previous tooth extractions could also benefit from the procedure.
-Bone loss as a result of tooth extraction, which can be as much as 40 to 60 per cent within the first three years after dental surgery is a major problem when it comes to having dental implants.
-Although the rate of bone resorption usually subsides after the first 12 months period, your Pearl Dental Clinic dentist may be able to provide a solution for the issue.
+Bone loss as a result of tooth extraction can be as much as 40 to 60 percent within the first three years.
+This causes problems for dental implant surgery.

-Patients planning to undergo the Sinus lift procedure will receive a number of X-rays in preparation to ensure their specialist oral surgeon can thoroughly study their jaw and sinus anatomy.
-In addition, individuals will undergo a cone beam CT scan to allow the measurement of the height and width of the current bone, as well as assess the overall health of the sinus.
+Patients planning to undergo the Sinus lift procedure will receive a number of X-rays in preparation to ensure their Specialist Oral Surgeon can thoroughly study their jaw and sinus anatomy.
+In addition, individuals will undergo a cone beam CT scan.
+This allows the measurement of the current bone, as well as to assess the overall health of the sinus.

-During the sinus lift surgery, your oral surgeon will make an incision into the cheek side of the upper jaw within the mouth where the location of the dental implant has been arranged.
-As a result, they will have increased access to the patient’s jaw bone that lies under the flap of gum.
-As the complete sinus lift surgery is carried out inside the mouth, there will not be any skin scarring afterwards.
+During the surgery, an incision into the cheek side of the upper jaw will be made.
+As a result, the oral surgeon will have increased access to the patient’s jawbone that lies under the flap of gum.
+Rest assured that all incisions are on the inside of the mouth.
+Therefore, there will be no scarring.

-Following this, the exposed bone is cut carefully to access the sinus membrane lining at the top to allow it to be pushed inward and upward into the sinus cavity.
+The exposed bone will then be cut carefully to access the sinus membrane.
 The membrane is then lifted to a higher level, which allows the new space to be packed with bone graft material for the fixture of a dental implant.

-A number of different bone-graft materials can be utilised in sinus lift surgery, with most practitioners using bone taken from other areas of the mouth.
-Alternatively, your practitioner may choose to remove it from the hip or tibia.
-In other cases, frozen bone from a human, cow or other species could be used to carry out the procedure, which will be taken from a tissue bank for use.
-Synthetic bone can also be used in sinus lift surgery and some patients prefer this option.
+A number of different bone-graft materials can be utilised in sinus lift surgery.
+Most practitioners will choose to use bone taken from other areas of the mouth.
+Alternatively, your practitioner may choose to remove it from the hip or tibia or use an alternative bone source.

-Your oral surgeon will request a follow-up appointment after two weeks to remove stitches and assess the healing progress of the affected area.
-Patients will be then asked to return on a regular basis in order to monitor their progress.
+Your oral surgeon will request a follow-up appointment after two weeks to remove stitches and assess the healing progress.